 Recreational fun for all!

 Cloudlands: VR Mini Golf was a winner of the Viveport Developer Awards 2016.
-I stick to my theory that almost everyone loves mini-golf, and the developer Futuretown was smart and quick to create the first, thoughtfully-developed version of Mini-Golf with Cloudlands.
+I stick to my hypothesis that almost everyone loves mini-golf, and the developer Futuretown was smart and quick to create the first, thoughtfully-developed version of mini-golf with Cloudlands.
 They’ve included a level editor which essentially means there are endless possibilities for new levels to keep you entertained.
-Imagine demo’ing to a first timer in VR, getting them set up in Cloudlands, and getting to say “Oh and by the way, I built the course you’re on ;)”.
+Imagine demo-ing to a first timer in VR, getting them set up in Cloudlands, and getting to say, “Oh and by the way, I built the course you’re on ;)”.
 It really opens up to a bit more of a creative aspect when you get into the level design area.
 But outside of that, this is good ol’ mini golf, set atop floating cloud lands of course, and with plenty of fun obstacles to keep you on your toes along the way.

 We published an in-depth review back in October 2016, take a peep here.

 Here, we dive into two red-hot VR titles that are burning up the interwebs with people sharing gameplay, gifs and mixed reality videos.
 Even the developers are on fire with update after update bringing in new content, new mechanics, graphics improvements and general quality improvements.